khakhalin/notes/00_words_to_lookup.md

 #todo: [[system_design]] - sorta priority

 **ML and Algos**
-* compare binary search recursive to looped to linear for break-even N
 * finish Google production thing
 * How to delete from a binary heap
 * finish AVL tree